Python Programming for Beginners

 3 – The Methods: .title(), .lower(), and .upper()

-In Python, there is another set of commands known as Methods.
-For now, you do not need to focus on these names—such as method and function—since we will cover them later in detail (and from this point onward, we will indicate the results of running the code by highlighting them in blue).
+In Python, there is another set of commands known as methods.
+For now, you do not need to focus on these names—such as method and function—since we will cover them later in detail (and from this point onward, we will indicate the results of running the code by highlighting them).

 water